kAIto47802/notist/README.md

 #### Watch Your Functions, Blocks of Code, or Iterations

-You can use the `notist.watch` helper to monitor the execution of your functions, blocks of code, or iterations.
+You can use `notist.watch` to monitor the execution of your functions, blocks of code, or iterations.

-**To monitor functions:**
+**Monitor functions:**

 ```python
 import notist